How to Integrate Pirsch with Astro: Complete Guide

 Before starting, you will need:

-- An existing Astro project (any version)
+- An existing Astro project (this guide was checked against Astro 6.4.2)

 Installation